 A 1500HD Crew Cab, with Quadrasteer as shown, makes an ideal family tow vehicle.
 With a GVWR of 3900 kg (8600 lb.), a 2722 kg (6000 lb.) rear GAWR and a 300-hp Vortec 6000 V8 engine, it can handle most trailering duties with ease.
-Refer to the information on page 10 for details.
+Refer to the information on this page and page 8 for details.

-SIERRA TRAILER-TOWING FEATURES:
+SILVERADO TRAILER-TOWING FEATURES:

-- Automatic transmissions feature a Tow/Haul mode for improved performance when towing. - Large, long-lasting four-wheel ventilated disc brakes improve stopping power and reduce brake fade. - Rear axles use a synthetic lubricant for lower operating temperatures under heavy-load conditions. - Large, cross-flow radiators with excellent airflow characteristics keep things cool in extreme conditions. - The Driver Information Centre monitors both engine and transmission temperatures and alerts the operator of any problems before damage occurs.
-A dedicated transmission fluid temperature gauge is standard on 2500HD and 3500 models that are equipped with automatic transmission. - Three-piece modular frame with a hydroformed front section provides exceptional strength without unnecessary weight. - Independent front suspension is used on all pickup models, both two- and four-wheel drive, providing superior ride and handling.
-Suspension packages are available for trailering. - The Trailering Special Equipment Package includes a weight-distributing hitch receiver, as well as a trailer wiring 7-pin connector.
+- Automatic transmissions feature a Tow/Haul mode for improved performance when towing. - Four-wheel anti-lock braking system (ABS) with Dynamic Rear Proportioning (DRP) adds a measure of safety when braking, especially on slippery surfaces. - Rear axles use a synthetic lubricant for lower operating temperatures under heavy-load conditions. - Large, cross-flow radiators with excellent airflow characteristics keep things cool in extreme conditions. - The Driver Information Centre monitors both engine and transmission temperatures and alerts the operator of any problems before damage occurs.
+A dedicated transmission fluid temperature gauge is available on 2500HD and 3500 models that are equipped with an automatic transmission. - Three-piece modular frame with a hydroformed front section provides exceptional strength without unnecessary weight. - Independent front suspension is used on all pickup models, both two- and four-wheel drive, providing superior ride and handling.
+Suspension packages are available for trailering. - The Trailering Special Equipment Package includes a weightdistributing hitch receiver, an electric brake control wiring harness, as well as a trailer wiring 7-pin connector.
 Engine and transmission coolers are included as required.